 2. Grievances about a presenter.
 If the grievance concerns a speaker, the content presented by the speaker, or the style of presentation, the individual filing the grievance will be asked to put their comments in writing and submit them to email@example.com.
 The Education Director* will then pass on the comments to the speaker, assuring the confidentiality of the grieved individual.
 In addition, the Education Director* may take any of the actions described in “Grievances about course content” below.

 Grievances about course content.
 If the grievance concerns a course offering, its content, or its level of presentation, the Education Director* will mediate and be the final arbitrator.
-If the participant requests action, the Education Director* will:
+If the participant requests action, the Education Director* may:

 a) ask the participant to provide additional information on their concern, so that it may be clearly defined; or